OhmegaPly® Embedded Resistor Technology

 Who has used OhmegaPly®?

-OhmegaPly® has been used in numerous applications for over 35 years by a number of world class OEM’s (original equipment manufacturers).
+OhmegaPly® has been used in numerous applications for five decades by a number of world class OEM’s (original equipment manufacturers).
 Some of those include:

 - Advance Fibre